peter1591/hearthstone-ai/judge/README.md

 ## Introduction
-The judgement framework which allows two agents to compete with each other, and make sure they're following the game rules.
+A judgement framework allowing two agents to compete with each other, and make sure they're following the game rules.

+## Usage

 ## Implement agent
 Implement your own agent following the interface [IAgent](./include/judge/IAgent.h).
 Please refer to [agents](../agents) for examples.

-## Usage
+### Invoke judger
 ```c++
 #include "judge/judger.h"